tedkim97/tedkim97.github.io/_posts/2021-03-04-cuda_barcodes.md

 [^2]: I'm sure AMD's GPU and OpenCL has something equivalent - I'm just not technically competent enough to find it.
 [^3]: There's always the cloud

-Suppose I *did* have an GPUDirect Storage enabled syste, I would still have complications loading a movie from my mass storage device storage (HDD) onto a NVMe solid-state storage device (NVMe SSD), and then load it directly onto the GPU for compute using something like [`cudf`](https://github.com/rapidsai/cudf).
+Suppose I *did* have an GPUDirect Storage enabled system, I would still have complications loading a movie from my mass storage device storage (HDD) onto a NVMe solid-state storage device (NVMe SSD), and then load it directly onto the GPU for compute using something like [`cudf`](https://github.com/rapidsai/cudf).
 The problem is that you can't just "read" arbitrary frames from a movie - these frames cannot just be "picked out" by some (`Video_Width x Video_Height x Color_Depth x Number_Of_Frames`) byte offset.
 I've learned that modern video codecs (the thing that decodes your video files) are complicated, and [parsing arbitrary frames relies on the frames that come before it](https://stackoverflow.com/a/22706622).

 It's not the end of the world.
 Some immediate work around solutions jump out to me:
 1. Preprocess the target movie from the HDD and copy the sampled frames onto the NVMe SSD.
 (Potentially excessive read-write cycles, could lower the lifespan of our hardware.
 Not ideal since I'm not made of money)